rhyven/ericlight.com/content/Food/dhal.md

 Give your frypan a stir every couple of minutes.
 By the time you've finished chopping the tomato and getting the rest of this together, the onions should be transparent and the whole thing should be smelling amazing.

-Add all these ingredients to the mix and give it another stir.
+Add all these ingredients to the frypan and give it another stir.
 Stir up the lentils as well, they should have been simmering for a few minutes by now!

 ### Step Six (tune those flavours)